 - §27.
 Meetings The University Senate shall meet regularly as provided in its By-Laws.
 Special meetings shall be held on the call of the President and in accordance with its By-Laws.
 When practicable, meetings of the Senate shall be conducted in person.
 Virtual meetings of the Senate may be called by the President, by the chair of the Executive Committee of the University Senate in consultation with the members of the Executive Committee of the University Senate, and in accordance with other methods specified in its By-Laws.
-The President shall be the presiding officer of the University Senate.
-In the absence of the President, the chair of the Executive Committee of the University Senate shall preside. - §28.
+The President shall be the president, the chair of the Executive Committee of the University Senate shall preside. - §28.
 Staff The University shall furnish, to the extent provided for in the University's budget, assistance to the University Senate as a whole and to its committees in connection with its official business, as may be authorized by the Executive Committee of the University Senate.